Kellyanne Conway stumps for Van Drew as protesters focus on reproductive rights

 She writes about being raised by her mom and three other independent women relatives she called "South Jersey's Golden Girls," as well as about her career and Trump years, she said.

-Conway spoke to a crowd of 300 for about half-an-hour on national issues and figures, only looking at index card notes once or twice.
+Conway spoke to a crowd of 300 for about 30 minutes on national issues and figures, only looking at index card notes once or twice.

-She skewered Democratic figures like House Speaker Nancy Pelosi, President Joe Biden and Vice President Kamala Harris.
+WASHINGTON — U.S. Rep. Jeff Van Drew is challenging a segment of the Inflation Reduction Act…

 "How is it that everyone you have ever known is busier than this person?" she said of Harris, who Conway said often puts out a schedule with "no scheduled events" listed.